AmineDjeghri/awesome-os-setup/README.md

  - If you're using OneDrive, becareful when you sync your Desktop and windows specific folders, you can face some problems.
 My advice is to avoid syncing windows default folders (like Desktop, Documents).
 Juse use OneDrive as a cloud store.
  - (Optionnal) sleep mode with or without screen lock [here](https://consumer.huawei.com/en/support/content/en-us15592807/#:~:text=Click%20the%20Windows%20icon%20and,Screen%20and%20Sleep%20to%20Never)
  - (Desktop) if you have a 3200mhz RAM and it runs bellow this frequency, activate XMP profile in the BIOS
+ - (Audio devices) if you have bluetooth and audio devices, you can sort them in audio settings -> use as default for both audio & communications

 ### 1.1 New PC ? transfer your windows key